-Previously, I worked at Yinka Ilori Studio, creating sculptural installations and decorative objects for clients including MoMA, Meta, and the Brit Awards.
-I studied at The Bartlett School of Architecture (UCL) and later trained at The Royal Drawing School, in London.
-My work has been exhibited at the Royal Academy of Arts (London) and at La Galleria Nazionale (Rome).
+Previously, she worked at Yinka Ilori Studio, creating sculptural installations and decorative objects for clients including MoMA, Meta, and the Brit Awards.
+She studied at The Bartlett School of Architecture (UCL) and later trained at The Royal Drawing School in London.
+Her work has been exhibited at the Royal Academy of Arts (London) and at La Galleria Nazionale (Rome).

 EXHIBITIONS